acfromspace/spacestone/README.md

 </h3>
 <p align="center">
   <strong>Personal portal to realms of the cosmos.</strong><br>
-  Created with Gatsby in order to showcase my social links and web dev.
+  Created with <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby.js</a> in order to showcase my social links and web dev.
 </p>

 <!-- INFORMATION (Shields:IO) -->